MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 For information about the rules language and how you can use external calls in rules, see the [Language reference guide](fpl-lang-ref.md).

 > [!NOTE]
-> If external calls are used in a rule, the latency of the rule might increase.
+> If you use external calls in a rule, the latency of the rule might increase.

 ## Understand authentication and authorization

 To ensure that data is securely accessed, APIs often authenticate the sender of a request to verify that they have permission to access the data.
-External calls in Fraud Protection supports the following methods of authentication:
+External calls in Fraud Protection support the following methods of authentication:
-1. Anonymous
+- Anonymous
-2. Basic
+- Basic
-3. Certificate
+- Certificate
-4. OAuth (Microsoft Entra ID) *(formerly Azure Active Directory)*
+- OAuth (Microsoft Entra ID) *(formerly Azure Active Directory)*
-5. OAuth (Generic)
+- OAuth (Generic)
-6. OAuth (Custom token)
+- OAuth (Custom token)

 > [!NOTE]
 > Currently, Fraud Protection supports only the following HTTP methods:
-> •	GET
+> - GET
-> •	POST
+>- POST

 ### Anonymous